Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Non-destructive measurement error detection protocol

 The link parity preservation protocol presented in the main text to preserve the link symmetry has the disadvantage of relying on destructive measurements.
 As an alternative scheme, here we propose a strategy based on state-preserving measurements.
 This approach offers the advantage of continuously monitoring (and quantum Zeno protecting) rishon parity during the evolution of the system.
-The core concept involves the utilization of an ancilla qubit, which may also be represented by an unused qudit level, to conduct state-preserving measurements.
+The core concept involves the utilization of an ancilla qubit per qudit pair, which may also be represented by an unused qudit level, to conduct state-preserving measurements.
 Focusing on two adjacent sites, denoted as $n$ and $n+1$, let us consider a scenario where, during the system's evolution, the state tends to leak out of the parity sector due to experimental errors.
-The generic form of the state then reads:
+The generic form of the state of the two sites then reads:

-where $|\psi_{\rm phys}\rangle_n$ and $\psi_{\rm unphys}\rangle_n$ represent states living in the even and odd symmetry sector.
+where $|\psi_{\rm phys}\rangle_r$ and $|\psi_{\rm unphys}\rangle_r$ represent states living in the even and odd symmetry sector.
+Here for simplicity we are assuming a coherent superposition between the two but an analogue argument works for a generic statistical mixture.
 To non-destructively measure parity, we employ a hybrid version of the ${\rm CEX}_c$ gate, already implemented in the trapped ion qudit quantum processor~\cite{ringbauer2022universal}

+where $|s,k\rangle$ represents the product state between the qudit and the qubit.
 This gate flips the ancilla qubit's state if the qudit is in the state $|c\rangle$ and retains the qubit's state if the qudit is in any other state.
 We initialize the ancilla in the state $|\downarrow\rangle_a$ and apply a sequence of ${\rm CEX}_c$ gates on each qudit.
-The choice of the $|c\rangle$ qudit' s state corresponds to the negative values of the two parity operators given in Table~\eqref{tab:effmatrices2} associated to each qudit, as illustrated in Fig.~\ref{fig:circuit_parity}.
-This process results in the following state:
+The choice of the $|c\rangle$ qudit' s state corresponds to the negative values of the two parity operators given in Table~\eqref{tab:effmatrices2} associated to each qudit pair, as illustrated in Fig.~\ref{fig:circuit_parity}(a).
+A similar sequence is then applied separately at first and last qudits of the chain to ensure that the parity remains fixed at the boundaries.
+This process results in the following state for two adjacent sites:

 With this procedure, we can monitor the state's evolution at each time step.
 In particular, if the ancilla qubit remains in its initial state, we can be confident that the evolution has occurred within the correct symmetry sector.
 However, if the ancilla qubit flips, indicating a deviation, it suggests a leakage into the odd symmetry sector.
-In response to this deviation, we may applying an $X$ qudit gate defined as: